LicenseQ helps you secure the best terms for your Microsoft agreements, such as the Enterprise Agreement, CSP, or MCA-E.

 Are you able to reduce your unused licenses?
 Do you have flexibility in your contract to do this on a regular basis?
 If your organization has a lot of flex employees, make sure you are able to reduce your number of licenses on a monthly basis, rather than locking them in for a longer term (like you would in an EA).
 Make sure you procure as many software licenses as subscriptions (for instance SQL Server and CIS in a Server & Cloud Enrollment).
 This would mean you are not tied to them for a three-year term.

 There are so many items that you can look at in terms of optimization.
 We have made optimization our business, so reach out to us if you want independent advice.
-Visit our Optimization support page for more detailed information on how we can help.
-Also check out our optimization tool, Optimize by Nebula Solutions.
+Visit our Optimization Services on the website for more information on how we can help and read up on our innovative tool LicenseQ Hub.

 3. Transition to a Cloud Solution Provider (CSP)